 He covered thousands of miles, hitting as many parts of the United States’ Pawpaw Belt as possible.
 Along the way, he found interesting characters and tasty culinary creations.

-The resulting book, Pawpaw: In Search of America’s Forgotten Fruit, was published last month.
+The resulting book, Pawpaw: In Search of America’s Forgotten Fruit, was published in August 2015.
 We recently talked to Moore, who answered some of our own questions about pawpaws.